benc-uk/kube-workshop/11-cicd-actions/readme.md

 forked repo, e.g. `https://github.com/{your-github-user}/kube-workshop/actions` you should be able to look at the workflow run, the status, plus output & other details.

+> 📝 NOTE: It's unusual for the code you are building to be a in separate repo from the workflow(s),
+> in most cases they will be in the same code base, however it doesn't really make any difference to
+> the approach we will take.

 ## ⌨️ Set Up GitHub CLI

 Install the GitHub CLI, this will make setting up the secrets required in the next part much more simple.